-2020 came with a series of unexpected lifestyle changes, a major one being remote working for many people, non-essential workers or not.
+2020 came with a series of unexpected workplace changes, a major one being hybrid work model for many people, non-essential workers or not.

 The third option, which many companies have already begun to implement, is developing a hybrid work model that incorporates both remote and in-office working for the employees.
 Dropbox and Quora are examples of companies that have successfully built a hybrid work model.